Flipkart yet to finalize stake sale deal with Walmart - PakObserver

 Flipkart and Alphabet did not respond to Reuters requests seeking comment.
 Walmart and SoftBank declined to comment.

-Flipkart, together with its fashion units Myntra and Jabong, controls nearly 40 percent of India’s online retail market, while Amazon is a close second with a 31 percent share, according to data from research firm Forrester.
+Flipkart, together with its fashion units Myntra and Jabong, controls nearly 40 percent of India’s online retail market.—Agencies

-Both Amazon and Flipkart are pouring billions of dollars to win shoppers in the fast-growing market that is expected to be worth $200 billion a year within a decade.

-Earlier this week, Indian TV channel CNBC-TV18 reported Amazon had made a formal offer to buy 60 percent of